Zipair Tokyo: History

+Foundation

-Japan Airlines (JAL) announced in May 2018 that it planned to launch a new international low-cost carrier during mid-2020, which was to compete with other Asian carriers attempting to expand into the Japanese market, such as AirAsia X. JAL established a wholly owned subsidiary for preparing the business, legally incorporated as T.B.L.
+Japan Airlines (JAL) announced in May 2018 that it planned to launch a new international low-cost carrier in 2020, which was to compete with other Asian carriers attempting to expand into the Japanese market, such as AirAsia X. JAL established a wholly owned subsidiary legally incorporated as T.B.L.
 Co., Ltd. (株式会社ティー・ビー・エル, Kabushiki-gaisha Tī Bī Eru), in July that year.
 It was estimated that the airline would commence operation in time for the 2020 Summer Olympics.

-In March 2019, the brand of the new carrier was named Zipair, referencing the words "Zip", which represents speed, and "ZIP Code".
+In March 2019, the brand of the new carrier was named Zipair, referencing the words "Zip", which represents speed, and alluding to traveling to different postal areas "ZIP Code".
 Subsequently, T.B.L. was renamed "Zipair Tokyo Inc." Zipair's planned operations consisted of international flights from Narita International Airport to Bangkok and Seoul, launching on May 14 and July 1, 2020, respectively with Boeing 787-8 aircraft transferred from JAL.
 The airline planned to launch additional destinations in Asia, while flights to the United States were planned to be added by 2021.

+Development since 2020

 In early 2020, the impact of the COVID-19 pandemic on aviation disrupted Zipair's plans for its launch of operations, with Thailand banning all incoming passenger flights from April 4, 2020, and the Japanese government introducing strict border enforcement measures.
-Under these circumstances, Zipair announced on April 9, 2020 that its launch of service would be postponed until further notice, although later that month the airline applied with the US Department of Transportation for the operation of a route to Honolulu to begin on October 25, 2020.
+Under these circumstances, Zipair announced on April 9, 2020 that its launch of service would be postponed until further notice, although later that month the airline applied with the U.S. Department of Transportation for the operation of a route to Honolulu to begin on October 25, 2020.
 On May 21, 2020, it was announced that the airline had submitted an application to the Japanese authority for the launch of cargo flights between Tokyo and Bangkok to meet the needs for air cargo during the suspension of passenger flights.
 Zipair proceeded to launch services on June 3, 2020, initially as a cargo airline, with its fleet of Boeing 787-8 aircraft.

 Following its launch as a cargo-only airline, Zipair inaugurated its passenger services on October 16, 2020.
 The following month, on November 20, 2020, the airline announced the details of its first route to the United States, with flights between Tokyo Narita and Honolulu launching on December 19, 2020.
 On July 20, 2021, the airline announced a new service between Tokyo Narita and Singapore, with flights launching on September 7, 2021.
-On October 28, 2021, the airline added a third aircraft to its fleet with a Boeing 787-8 transferred from Japan Airlines.
+On October 28, 2021, the airline added a third aircraft to its fleet with a Boeing 787-8 transferred from JAL.
 On November 12, 2021, the airline announced a new service between Tokyo Narita and Los Angeles International Airport to begin on December 25, 2021.